 - Click Create Account in the lower left-hand corner.

 - If you have a Gmail account, feel free to use the Sign Up With Google option.

 3. Connect an address book

 - Choose your primary Google Contacts, iCloud, or Exchange address book.

-- Connect your Twitter and/or Xing account.
+- Connect your Twitter or Foursquare account.

 - To note, if you are connecting your Google Contacts, make sure all of the contacts you want syncing with FullContact exist in your My Contacts instead of your Other Contacts in Google - if you need to move contacts from your Other Contacts to your My Contacts, now is a great time to do so.
 Keep in mind, we only sync contacts that are in My Contacts.

 - Decide whether your not you want the FullContact for Mac app to launch upon startup.

 - Install the FullContact for Gmail extension (if applicable).